mrvisser/case-config/README.md

 ## CaseConfig

-CaseConfig is an extension for Typesafe Config that provides a safer and cleaner approach to reading in a configuration file.
+CaseConfig is an extension for Typesafe Config that provides a safer and cleaner approach to reading values from a configuration file.
 CaseConfig's model-driven approach of parsing configuration into types provides validation for "required" fields and field types for free.
 It also provides a clearer way of accessing configuration fields using case class values instead of `Config` objects of `Config` objects, which is analogous to dealing with a heterogeneous `Map` of